Skip to main content Skip to footer

 Find out more about SWAP.

-Open university
+Open University

-The Open University offers flexibility with a 4-year part-time course.
-You will combine working in your existing healthcare support worker role with online study.
+The Open University offers a 4-year part-time undergraduate learning disability nursing degree programme at SCQF level 10.
+You'll combine working in your existing nursing support worker or assistant practitioner role with online study.
 The distance learning approach includes local placements to provide hands-on experience and training.
-The Scottish Government covers all tuition fees.

-Apply for an HNC in healthcare practice if you are an existing healthcare support worker or you do not have the necessary qualifications for direct entry into a university nursing course.
+Apply for an HNC in Healthcare Practice if you are an existing healthcare support worker or you do not have the necessary qualifications for direct entry into a university nursing course.

 • North East Scotland College